-As a student, you may struggle with countable and uncountable nouns.
-But fear not because even native speakers have a hard time with it.
-Or do fear because there is a bloody war in existence that apparently doesn’t want to end.
+As a student, you may struggle with countable and uncountable nouns, but even native speakers have a hard time with it.
+It all becomes more complicated when you add fewer vs less into the mix.
+There’s even a bloody war going on that apparently doesn’t want to end.

 The rule says that fewer refers to numbers that can be counted (countable nouns) and less to an amount that is measured (uncountable nouns).

 Let’s see some fewer vs less examples →

 |fewer cars||less time|

 There are a lot of exceptions to this rule and less is also used with countable nouns.
 Especially with numbers.

 |distance||less than 2 miles|

 Less is also very common before regular plural nouns in speech but not in writing, which should be avoided according to Merriam Webster.

 The exception is as old as the language itself.
 However, it seems that two hundred years ago sticking strictly to the rule went into fashion.
 The trend was huge but less was still widely used.
 Nowadays, you can find supporters on both sides.